How Miniature Motors Power Modern Medicine: From Insulin Pumps to Surgical Robots

 How precise is the da Vinci surgical robot?

-The da Vinci Xi achieves sub-millimeter positioning accuracy using arrays of miniature BLDC motors.
+The da Vinci system achieves sub-0.1mm positioning accuracy using roughly 39 miniature Maxon BLDC and DC motors per console.
 It filters out the surgeon’s natural hand tremor (6-12 Hz), producing movements smoother than any human hand.
-Over 7 million procedures have been performed using da Vinci systems worldwide.
+More than 20 million patients have been treated with da Vinci systems worldwide, including over 3.1 million procedures in 2025.

 What makes a motor ‘medical grade’?